-OUR KEY KPI'S Unit of measure 2018 PERFORMANCE 2018 GOAL COMMENTARY FINANCIAL STABILITY Gross premium income Rand billions 4.5 4.6 • Gross premium income (long-term and short-term) is slightly below expectations.
+OUR KEY Unit of 2018 2018 KPI'S measure PERFORMANCE GOAL COMMENTARY FINANCIAL STABILITY Gross premium income Rand billions 4.5 4.6 Gross premium income (long-term and short-term) is slightly below expectations.
 Total assets Rand billions 34.9 39.0 ● Total asset growth expectation is measured over a three year rolling period.
 Total assets is below the goal due to negative investment returns from markets in 2018.
 Efficiency ratio % 14.7 15.2 • Cost control remains an imperative of the Group.
-New annual premiums Rand millions 588.2 593.7 O New long-term risk premiums are in line with prior year, but below the internal target.
+New annual premiums Rand millions 588.2 593.7 ● New long-term risk premiums are in line with prior year, but below the internal target.
 The economic environment in South Africa has proven to be challenging for the consumer in 2018.
-New investment inflows Rand billions 5.9 5.3 • Performance is significantly up on prior year, and ahead of internal target.
-MEMBERSHIF Number of new members recruited during the year Individuals 6 931 7 961 🔍 New member recruitment performed below target in 2018.
-SERVICE Claims processed within Service Level Agreement % 100.0 97.5 ● PPS aims to provide members with world-class service.
+New investment inflows Rand billions 5.9 5.3 Performance is significantly up on prior year, and ahead of internal target.
+MEMBERSHIP Number of new members recruited during the year Individuals 6 931 7 961 • New member recruitment performed below target in 2018.
+SERVICE Claims processed within Service Level Agreement % 100.0 97.5 • PPS aims to provide members with world-class service.
 Claims processing targets were exceeded during the year.
-Customer satisfaction survey results Rating 97.8 > 80 • Members are satisfied with our service.
+Customer satisfaction survey results Rating 97.8 >80 • Members are satisfied with our service.
 The rating is based on two important levers of service: professionalism and first time resolution.
-STAFF Training spend as a percentage of payroll % 6.0 > 5.2 ● Training spend is ahead of target.
+STAFF Training spend as a percentage of payroll % 6.0 > 5.2 Training spend is ahead of target.

-Excluding assets in unit trusts for third parties.
+^{} Excluding assets in unit trusts for third parties.

-• Achieved
+- Achieved

-• Partly achieved
+- Partly achieved

-• Not achieved
+- Not achieved

-LEADERSHIP AND GOVERNANCE